 First off, what the heck are long-tail keywords?
-They’re a search engine optimization (SEO) strategy that can help make it easier for people searching on Google (or other search engines) to find your posts.
+They’re a search engine optimization (SEO) strategy that can make it easier for people to find your posts using search engines.
 Even if you don’t know and don’t particularly care what SEO is, thinking about your blog post titles in terms of long-tail keywords can still be helpful.

 Well, let’s start with what keywords are.
 They’re the terms that you think people will use in search engines to find an article about your topic.
 There are SEO strategies to optimize the keywords that you’d like people to be able to find your blog post with, but I won’t go into that here.
 Personally, I don’t worry about how I use keywords in my posts, because I’m going to write my own way.